-The data, monitor, text, and eventpoint keywords may be abbreviated and may be specified in any order.
+The data, monitor, text, eventpoint and timing keywords may be abbreviated and may be specified in any order.

 NightView creates some regions in your process, and uses these regions to store text and data.
-There is usually one data region, one text region, one or more eventpoint regions, and, if there are any monitorpoints in the process, one shared memory region for the monitorpoints.
+There is usually one data region, one text region, one or more eventpoint regions.
+If there are any monitorpoints in the process, there is one shared memory region for their data.
+If there are any timing regions in the process, there is one shared memory region for their data.

 These regions are called patch areas.
-See Appendix E [Implementation Overview] on page E-1.
+See Appendix C [Implementation Overview] on page C-1.